Left Over Cheesy Mac n’ Smoked Brisket Meat Pies Recipe

-- Spread a few sprinkles of Self-Rising Flour so the dough discs don’t stick to the surface.
-Fill the dough discs with the smoked brisket seasoned up mixture, Mac n’ Cheese and shredded Cheese.
+- Spread a few sprinkles of Self-Rising Flour, so the dough discs don’t stick to the surface.
+Fill the dough discs with the smoked brisket seasoned up the mixture, Mac n’ Cheese, and shredded Cheese.
 Seal the ingredients in the dough discs using a fork on one side only.

 - Tip: you can also make some with just smoked brisket seasoned up mixture